 Conservation in a Changing

 We are in the midst of global climate change.
-The United States is experiencing higher than average annual temperatures, longer growing seasons, and shorter periods with frozen soils and lakes, as well as more extreme precipitation and related flooding.
-These rapidly changing and unpredictable conditions may unravel what has taken decades to conserve, degrading habitats so that they no longer support a diversity of plants and animals.
+As the planet gradually warms, we are experiencing higher than average annual temperatures, longer growing seasons, and shorter periods with frozen soils and lakes.
+We are seeing more extreme weather patterns, such as heavy precipitation, drought and flooding.
+These rapidly changing and unpredictable conditions threaten to unravel what has taken decades to conserve, degrading wildlife habitat so it no longer supports a healthy diversity of plants and animals.

 A New Approach –